toppk/pysandra/docs/protocol.md

 * extra data doesn't generate error messg

 * for fun try sending QueryFlags.VALUES with n ==0 both in execute and query

+* bad data in bind vs direct has differetn error strings